Grid2op/lightsim2grid/README.md

 - (optional) compile a piece of SparseSuite
 - install the package

+### Important note
+This package relies on the excellent pybind11 package to integrate c++ code into python easily.
+So to install lightsim2grid you need pybind and its requirement, which include a working compiler: for example (as of writing) gcc (default on ubuntu, version >= 4.8), clang (default on MacOS, version >= 5.0.0) or Microsoft visual studio (Microsoft Visual Studio 2015 Update 3 or newer, ).
+This readme does not cover the install of such compilers.
+Please refer to the documentation of [pybind11](https://pybind11.readthedocs.io/en/latest/) for more information.
+Do not hesitate to write github issues if you encounter a problem in installing such compiler (**nb** on windows you have to install visual studio, on linux of MacOs you might already have a working compiler installed).

 ### 1. Retrieve the sources
 First, you can download it with git with: